 Another way vitamin D helps you to stay healthy is by strengthening your immune system.
-This vitamin helps in replication of healthy cells that prevent autoimmune disease.
+Vitamin d helps in the replication of healthy cells that can prevent autoimmune diseases.
 Vitamin D3 is also known to reduce inflammation in the body, thereby reducing the risk of rheumatoid arthritis and multiple sclerosis.

 5. Improves Focus and Concentration

-According to Pubmed, a deficiency in this micronutrient may cause bad mood and affect your cognitive power.
-Therefore, vitamin D benefits the brain functioning and improves focus and concentration.
-It also improves moods and increases the quality of your life.
-Low vitamin D levels in the body may lead to the development of schizophrenia.
+According to Pubmed, a deficiency in this vitamin d may cause a bad mood and affect your cognitive power.
+Therefore, vitamin D benefits the brain functioning and improves focus and concentration, as well as more beneficial effects when it comes to brain health.
+Vitamin d can also improve moods and increases the quality of your life with so many health benefits.
+Low vitamin D levels in the body can even lead to the development of schizophrenia.

 6. Cancer Prevention

 Low levels of vitamin D in your body increase the chances of the development of certain types of cancer.
 These include breast cancer and ovarian cancer in women and prostate cancer in men.
 Colon cancer is also seen in individuals with low vitamin D levels.
 Since vitamin D blocks the production of excess estrogen in the body, it reduces the chances of ovarian, breast, and colon can cancer in women.

 Having enough exposure to the sunlight or taking vitamin D supplementation on a regular basis can prove to be beneficial in protecting you against such health conditions.